claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

     - The original markdown for my [refactoring article on Martin Fowler's site](https://martinfowler.com/articles/class-too-large.html).
 - @emilybache's excellent [Gilded Rose code base](https://github.com/emilybache/GildedRose-Refactoring-Kata) - great refactoring exercise and contains code in a LOT of different languages.
     - My [C# branch of gilded rose](https://github.com/claresudbery/gilded-rose-kata/tree/csharp-test-start) with unit tests for use in exercises
+    - ...but note that these days I'm mostly using my [forked repo](https://github.com/claresudbery/GildedRose-Refactoring-Kata) instead
+        - See the [`clare-fork-readme`](https://github.com/claresudbery/GildedRose-Refactoring-Kata/blob/clare-fork-readme/README.md) for notes on how I'm using the repo.

 ## Docs and Blog Posts